-^{307.} See Rio Declaration, supra note 61, at 877.
+307. See Rio Declaration, supra note 61, at 877.

 The Vienna Declaration on Human Rights of 1993 also endorses the right to development.
-Noting that "democracy, development and respect for human rights and fundamental freedoms are interdependent and mutually reinforcing," it reaffirms the right to development as established in the Declaration on the Right to Development and, reflecting the wording in the Rio Declaration, stresses that the right to development must be fulfilled so as to equitably meet developmental and environmental needs of present and future generations.
+Noting that "democracy, development and respect for human rights and fundamental freedoms are interdependent and mutually reinforcing," it reaffirms the right to development as established in the Declaration on the Right to Development and, reflecting the wording in the Rio Declaration, stresses that the right to development and environmental needs of present and future generations.

-The World Summit for Social Development, held in Copenhagen in 1995, also references the right to development in the Declaration and the Program of Action adopted at the World Summit.312 The Copenhagen Declaration provides as follows: "We are deeply convinced that economic development, social development and environmental protection are interdependent and mutually reinforcing components of sustainable development, which is the framework for our efforts to achieve a higher quality of life for all people."313
+The World Summit for Social Development, held in Copenhagen in 1995, also references the right to development in the Declaration and the Program of Action adopted at the World Summit.
+The Copenhagen Declaration provides as follows: "We are deeply convinced that economic development, social development and environmental protection are interdependent and mutually reinforcing components of sustainable development, which is the framework for our efforts to achieve a higher quality of life for all people."

-Reiterating Principle 1 of the Rio Declaration, the Copenhagen Declaration acknowledges that "people are at the centre of our concerns for sustainable development and . . . they are entitled to a healthy and productive life in harmony with the environment."
-The Heads of States have pledged, inter alia, to promote universal respect for, and observance and protection of all human rights including the right to development.315
+Reiterating Principle 1 of the Rio Declaration, the Copenhagen Declaration acknowledges that "people are at the centre of our concerns for sustainable development and ... they are entitled to a healthy and productive life in harmony with the environment."
+The Heads of States have pledged, inter alia, to promote universal respect for, and observance and protection of all human rights including the right to development.